Leon Russell and the Shelter People

-Leon Russell and the Shelter People is the second solo album by the singer-songwriter and multi-instrumentalist Leon Russell.
+Leon Russell and the Shelter People is the second solo album by Leon Russell.
 Released in 1971, it peaked at number 17 on the Billboard Hot 200 in the United States.
 The album has gold certification for sales of over 500,000 albums in the US and Canada.

-"The Ballad of Mad Dogs and Englishmen" is a song written by Leon Russell from the soundtrack of the 1971 film Mad Dogs & Englishmen.
+"The Ballad of Mad Dogs and Englishmen" is a song written by Russell from the soundtrack of the 1971 film Mad Dogs & Englishmen.

-The Shelter People referenced in the album title are the session musicians for Shelter, the label founded by Russell and Denny Cordell in 1969.
+The Shelter People referenced in the album title are the session musicians for Shelter Records, the label founded by Russell and Denny Cordell in 1969.
 However, only five of the album's eleven tracks are credited to them.
 Of the remaining tracks, two are credited to the "Muscle Shoals Swampers", two to "Friends In England" and one to "Tulsa Tops".
 "The Ballad of Mad Dogs and Englishmen" features only Russell on vocals and piano with a string backing.

 Reception

 In a review for Allmusic, the critic Mike DeGagne called "The Ballad of Mad Dogs and Englishmen" the highlight of the album and wrote, "On the whole, Leon Russell and the Shelter People is an entertaining and more importantly, revealing exposition of Russell's music when he was in his prime. ...
 Carney is an introspective piece which holds up a little better from a songwriting standpoint, but this album does a better job at bearing his proficiency as a well-rounded musician."